UoB-COMSM0166/2026-group-6/README.md

 The main improvements are reflected in the following three aspects.
 First, in `entity` class, the initial design only included a small number of basic classes.
 In the final design, `Entity` is used as the core abstract class of the game object system, deriving several sub-classes such as `Enemy`, `Boss`, `PollutionCore`, `TeleportationGate`, `CleanEnergy`, and `GateWall`.
 These classes represent different types of game objects; for example, `Enemy` and `Boss` are used to implement enemy characters, while `CleanEnergy` represents resource objects that players can collect.

 Second, `levelmanager` has also been adjusted.
-The initial level representation was relatively simple, while in the final implementation, `LevelManager` uses a tile grid structure to represent the map environment, with each `tile` recording its position, size, and whether it is entity terrain.
+The initial level representation was relatively simple, while in the final implementation, `LevelManager` uses a tile grid structure to represent the map environment, with each `Tile` recording its position, size, and whether it is entity terrain.
 This structure makes level loading, collision detection, and map rendering clearer and more stable.

 Finally, the interaction methods between entities have been unified.
 When a player or rope comes into contact with an entity, the interaction methods implemented by that entity are called, such as `onPlayerContact()` or `onRopeContact()`.
 Different entities implement their own behaviors in these methods, such as triggering transmissions or updating polluting core states, thereby avoiding centralized handling of all interaction logic in the system.